ansys/pymapdl/doc/source/mapdl_commands/index.rst

 Undocumented inquire commands.

 .. warning:: **DISCLAIMER**: This function is un-documented in the official ANSYS Command Reference Guide.
-                   Hence its support is limited and it use is not encoraged.
+                   Hence its support is limited and it use is not encouraged.
                    **Please use it with caution.**